 8) Employees shall be required to give 30 days advance notice in the event of a foreseeable medical treatment.
 To assist us in arranging work assignments during your absence, we ask that you give us prior notice, to the extent possible, of an expected birth or adoption, as well as an indication, to the extent known, of your expected return date.
 To facilitate your return to work, we also ask that you provide us with two weeks advance notification of your intended return date.
 Failure to do so may delay your return date.

-At the end of a leave for the employee's own serious health condition, the employee must provide medical certification that she or he is able to return to work.
+At the end of a leave for the employee's own serious health condition, the employee must provide medical certification that they are able to return to work.

 9) For purposes of this policy, a child is defined as a natural, adopted, or foster child, a stepchild or a legal ward.
-If the child is over 18 he/she must be unable to care for himself/herself due to a serious health condition.
+If the child is over 18 they must be unable to care for themselves due to a serious health condition.

-10) A parent is defined as the employee's or his/her spouse's natural, adoptive, or foster parent, stepparent, or legal guardian.
+10) A parent is defined as the employee's or their spouse's natural, adoptive, or foster parent, stepparent, or legal guardian.

 11) A Domestic Partner is defined as a same or opposite sex partner, residing in the employee's home.
 (See full definition under Group Health Insurance - Definition of a Domestic Partner).

 12) A serious health condition is defined as an illness, injury, impairment, or physical or mental condition lasting more than three consecutive days that involves (1) inpatient care (i.e., an overnight stay) in a hospital, hospice or residential medical care facility or; (2) Continuing treatment by a health care provider.

 13) In cases where the leave is due to a serious health condition, the employee may request an intermittent or reduced leave schedule providing it is medically necessary to do so and the time away from work does not exceed twelve workweeks in total.
 An example would be taking a full or half day off each week to drive a parent to a chemotherapy treatment.